Exodus 34:29-35

 to light one's face

-to light another's
+to light another'sits time

 to engage energy